Regional development agency (Canada): Western Economic Diversification Canada

-The Western Economic Diversification Canada (WD; legal title: Department of Western Economic Diversification) was a Canadian federal ministerial department concerned with the economy and economic development of Western Canada, which encompasses Alberta, British Columbia, Manitoba, and Saskatchewan.
+The Western Economic Diversification Canada (WD; legal name: Department of Western Economic Diversification) was a Canadian federal ministerial department concerned with the economy and economic development of Western Canada, which encompasses Alberta, British Columbia, Manitoba, and Saskatchewan.

 On 5 August 2021, the Government of Canada announced that WD would be divided into two new agencies—PacifiCan for BC; and PrairiesCan for Alberta, Manitoba, and Saskatchewan.

 WD operated under the provision of the Western Economic Diversification Act, which came into force on 28 June 1988.
 Formerly, WD was led by the Minister of Western Economic Diversification.

 WD was headquartered in Edmonton, AB, and had regional offices in each of the other western provinces: Winnipeg, MB; Saskatoon, SK; and Vancouver, BC.
 The Edmonton office has now become the headquarters of PrairiesCan.

 The Western Canada Business Service Network (WCBSN) is a group of independent organizations that receive funding from WD in order to help people in Western Canada start, grow, and expand their businesses.